samlynndavis/Bodiless-JS-Chris/packages/vital-examples/src/customizing-design-tokens/README.md

 export default asTokenGroup(TextDecorationMeta)({
   ...vitalTextDecorationBase,
-  Book: 'font-book',
   Bold: 'font-black',
 });

 ```

-**PS:** the `asTokenGroup` function creates a group of element tokens that share the same meta.
+**PS:** the `asTokenGroup` function creates a group of element tokens that share the same metadata, you can find more information about the Meta domain [here](https://johnsonandjohnson.github.io/Bodiless-JS/#/VitalDesignSystem/Components/VitalElements/Tokens/TokenDomains?id=special-domains).

-In this example we overwrite the the `Bold` token to set a bolder font and also create the new `Book` font weight, which is lighter than the vital text decoration tokens.
+In this example we overwrite the the `Bold` token to set a bolder font.

 #### Typography